Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Concluding Remarks

-\item There is further evidence suggesting some partial generalizations of the notions in this paper beyond convex sets.
-For example, it was conjectured in \cite{FMMZ18} that the supermodularity property
+There are questions related to those discussed in this paper that we briefly comment on.
+Firstly, it was noticed by \cite{FMMZ18} that the supermodularity property

-should hold for arbitrary compact sets $B, C$ when $A$ is convex, and this was proved in dimension 1.
-Indeed, a limited version of this conjecture (with $B$ compact and $C$ a zonoid) in general dimensions was proved by \cite{FMZ22}.
-Since the supermodularity of volume was observed in \cite{FMZ22} to follow from the non-negativity of mixed volumes, the conjecture-- if valid-- would be suggestive of some aspects of the theory of mixed volumes extending beyond convex sets despite the failure of a polynomial representation.
-Furthermore, although $\vol_n^{(1/n)}$ is not fractionally superadditive on the set of compact sets in $\R^n$ thanks to the counterexample of \cite{FMMZ16} (and hence is neither supermodular nor Schur-concave, as observed in \cite{MNT20}), it was proved recently by \cite{BM22} that $\vol_n$ is fractionally superadditive on compact sets in $\R^n$.
+holds for any convex bodies $A, B, C$ in $\R^n$ (in fact, they also conjectured that it should hold for arbitrary compact sets $B, C$ when $A$ is convex, and proved this in dimension 1).
+It turns out that the possible negativity of the mixed measure $\gamma_n(A;B,C)$ immediately implies (by using an equivalence theorem discussed, for example, in \cite{FMZ22}, where the inequality \eqref{eq:supmod} was shown to be equivalent to nonnegativity of certain mixed volumes) that such a supermodularity property cannot hold when volume is replaced by Gaussian measure.
+Further details may be found in the companion paper \cite{FLMZ23_2}.

-\item In this paper, we retained convex bodies as the main object of study, but replaced the role of volume in the Brunn-Minkowski theory by an absolutely continuous measure.
-We note that a different measure-theoretic version of Brunn-Minkowski theory, where convex bodies are replaced by log-concave or more general convex measures and volume by Boltzmann-Shannon or R\'enyi entropy, has also been developed in recent years; see, e.g., \cite{BM11:cras, BM11:it, BM13, MMX17:0}.
+In another direction, although $\vol_n^{(1/n)}$ is not fractionally superadditive on the set of compact sets in $\R^n$ thanks to the counterexample of \cite{FMMZ16} (and hence is neither supermodular nor Schur-concave, as observed in \cite{MNT20}), it was proved recently by \cite{BM22} that $\vol_n$ is fractionally superadditive on compact sets in $\R^n$.
+Such questions for more general measures than volume are also discussed in the companion paper \cite{FLMZ23_2}.